Ecclesiastical full moon: Paschal full moon

-The paschal full moon is the ecclesiastical full moon of the northern spring and is used in the determination of the date of Easter.
-The name "paschal" is derived from "Pascha", a transliteration of the Aramaic word meaning Passover.
-The date of Easter is determined as the first Sunday after the "paschal full moon" that falls on or after March 21.
+The paschal full moon is the particular 'ecclesiastical full moon' that is used in the calculation of the date of Easter.
+The name paschal is derived from Pascha, a transliteration of the Aramaic word meaning Passover.
+This 'paschal full moon' is the one that falls on or after March 21.
 (March 21 is the ecclesiastical equinox, the date fixed by the Gregorian reform of the calendar as a fixed reference date for the Spring Equinox in the Northern hemisphere; the actual Equinox can fall on March 19, 20 or 21).
-This "full moon" does not currently correspond directly to any astronomical event, but is instead the 14th day of a lunar month, determined from tables.
-It may differ from the date of the actual full moon by up to two days.
+The date of Easter is determined as the first Sunday after that specific full moon.
+This "full moon" does not necessarily correspond directly to any astronomical event, but is instead the 14th day of a lunar month, determined from tables.
+It may differ from the date of the actual full moon by up to two or even three days.

 The calculations to determine the date of the paschal full moon can be described as follows: